NININOO/Data_Analysis-Data-Immersion/README.md

 # Data-Analysis_Data-Immersion
 Discover Python scripts from Career Foundry's Data Analyst course.
-Learn data analysis fundamentals, environment setup, and master pandas, the popular Python library for analytical tasks. 🐼

 ## About the project
 This project is part of the Career Foundry Data Analysis course.
 The objective is to build an interactive dashboard that will visually showcase well-curated results of an advanced exploratory analysis conducted in Python.
-I used a sample project "UN Sustainable development goals - goal 7"
+I used a sample project "UN Sustainable Development Goals - goal 7"

 ## Exercises
 Exercise 6.1: Sourcing Open Data